 The key difference between the two methods is that swing bowling sees the ball deviate in the air while seam bowling allows it to move off the pitch.
 In theory, swing bowling can give a batsman more time to react but it’s difficult to play a ball that changes its trajectory while in flight.

 Seam bowling offers less time for batters to consider the path of the delivery as they have to read it from when it bounces off the pitch.
-Both techniques, when delivered at speed, can be equally hard to contend with, so swing and seam are essential parts of any bowling attack’s armoury.
+Both techniques, when delivered at speed, can be equally hard to contend with, so swing and seam are essential parts of any bowling attack’s armoury – along with seam bowling.